allegro/allegro.tech/_posts/2015-07-19-let-your-tests-tell-a-story.md

     }

 We admit that the Scala implementation is not as readable as _pure_ BDD specification.
-However in our opinion when there is a lot of tests, reusing characters makes it easier to see differences between existing tests and to write new ones.
+However in our opinion when there is a lot of tests, reusing characters makes it easier write new tests and see differences between existing ones.
 Another benefit is that we may still use plain Scala, without introducing new tools.

 ### Summary

 Picking a domain for tests made them easier to write and understand.
-A set of well-know characters with unique attributes add valuable context to tests and helps remove repetitions.
-The domain is well—known also to Product Owner, so this enables us to communicate more efficiently.
+A set of well-know characters with unique attributes adds valuable context to tests and helps remove repetitions.
+The domain is also well—known to Product Owner, so this enables us to communicate more efficiently.

 To implement test cases we’ve used technical stack that we’ve already been familiar with.
 We’ve encapsulated logic for